Elizabeth Bennett-Parker

 Elizabeth Barclay Bennett-Parker is an American politician and former nonprofit executive.
-A Democrat, she is a member of the Virginia House of Delegates from the 5th district.
+A member of the Democratic Party, she has been a member of the Virginia State Senate from the Virginia's 39th Senate district since 2026.
+Bennett-Parker previously served in the Virginia House of Delegates from the 5th district from 2022 to 2026.

 Early life and early career

 Bennett-Parker was born to two naval officers in Alexandria, Virginia.
 She attended Cornell University where she received a Bachelor of Arts in History and the University of London where she earned her master's degree.

-She co-lead Together We Bake, a non-profit job training and personal development program and founded Fruitcycle, a social enterprise that combated food waste.
+She co-led Together We Bake, a non-profit job training and personal development program and founded Fruitcycle, a social enterprise that combated food waste.

 Political career

 Alexandria City Council

 Bennett-Parker served on the Alexandria City Council from 2019 to 2021 and was Vice Mayor of Alexandria from 2019 to 2021.

 Virginia House of Delegates

 Bennett-Parker ran in the 2021 election, and in the primary defeated incumbent delegate Mark Levine, who was simultaneously running for lieutenant governor, with 59.24% of the vote.
 In the general election she defeated Republican J.D.
 Maddox with 73.68% of the vote.

 Bennett-Parker ran unopposed for re-election in 2023.

-In 2024, Bennett-Parker was selected to join the Future Caucus Innovation Fellowship as a member of the Healthcare cohort, a fellowship for young legislators invested in building bipartisan policy to address key healthcare issues.